KateJohnson/STAT545-hw-Johnson-Kate/hw05-Factors/Factor_figure_management.md

 File I/O
 --------

-I'll go back to using the original gapminder data and fiddle with factor levels so they start with Asia, then Europe and after that I don't care about the order.
+I'll go back to using the original gapminder data and fiddle with factor levels so they start with Asia, then Europe, and after that I don't care about the order.

 ``` r
 gapminder$continent<- gapminder$continent %>% fct_relevel("Asia", "Europe")